skalyaanamoorthy/PSLMs/README.md

 In order to perform inference you will first need to preprocess the structures and sequences.
 Follow the above instructions before proceeding.

-Note that you will need to preprocess ALL DATASETS to run analysis_notebooks/postprocessing.py without errors.
+Note that you will need to preprocess ALL DATASETS including data/external_datasets/cdna117k.csv and rosetta_training_data.csv to run analysis_notebooks/postprocessing.py without errors.

 You will need the following additional tools for preprocessing: